otam-mato/projects_landing_page/README.md

  <br><br>
 ✍️ **2.
 [Migrating MySQL --> MongoDB with a Python script.
 Deploying the app on the EC2 instance](https://github.com/otam-mato/nodejs_mongodb_web_app_awscloudformation)** <br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Here I thought: "What if the use case suggests using NoSQL database and you need to convert the existing SQL data?.
 I created the script to convert SQL to JSON data and then migrated it to a MongoDB database.
-Then modified the app to communicate with MongoDB instead of MySQL and deployed it on two EC2 instances over the AWS infrastructure created with CloudFormation as an IaC tool.
+Then modified the app to communicate with MongoDB instead of MySQL and deployed it on two EC2 instances.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the infrastructure provisioning, I opted for AWS CloudFormation as the Infrastructure as Code (IaC) tool instead of Terraform.<br><br>
 ✍️ **3.
 [Building and deploying the app on Docker containers](https://github.com/otam-mato/nodejs_mysql_web_app_docker)**<br>